 Physical Symptoms

-Alcohol and opiates are also depressant drugs, and should be avoided when individuals are taking Xanax.
-To mix Xanax creates a combination of two depressants that inhibit reasoning and judgement and can be very hazardous.
+Alcohol and opiates are also depressant drugs and should be avoided when individuals are taking Xanax.
+Mix Xanax creates a combination of two depressants that inhibit reasoning and judgment and can be very hazardous.
 You can easily see why.

-Individuals that abuse benzodiazepines will generally need some medication in order to detox.
-Also, if other drugs are mixed with Xanax, this can also negatively impact production of this vital neurotransmitter.
-Insufficient levels of GABA in the brain contribute to anxiety, chronic pain, mood swings, interpersonal or social problems and occasionally epilepsy.
+Individuals who abuse benzodiazepines will generally need some medication in order to detox.
+Also, if other drugs are mixed with Xanax, this can also negatively impact the production of this vital neurotransmitter.
+Insufficient levels of GABA in the brain contribute to anxiety, chronic pain, mood swings, interpersonal or social problems, and occasionally epilepsy.

 Withdrawal Process